 - Bring to medium heat and add garlic and onions.
 Let cook until onions reduce, about 2-3 minutes.

 - Add ginger, turmeric, salt, pepper and sweet potatoes.
-Let cook, stirring occasionally, about 5-7 minutes.
+Let it cook for about 5-7 minutes, stirring occasionally.

-- Add coconut milk, curry paste and oat milk.
+- Add coconut milk, curry paste and almond milk.
 Stir to combine.

 - Bring to a simmer and then add russet potato, green bell pepper, red bell pepper, lime juice and basil.